-GENERAL ANNOUNCEMENT: Coffee Morning this week will be Friday, Feb 26th at 8 am.
-Join on this ZOOM.
+GENERAL ANNOUNCEMENT: Coffee Morning this week, Friday 23rd of April, is at 8 am.
+Join using this Zoom.

 Coffee Morning S2 E3/ Feb 12th

 After a week’s hiatus, we gathered again, Russell, me, Ben (who’s probably going to be named honorary president of Season 2), Jesper and Sarah.
 Plus an amazing (but shorter than we had wished it) appearance by none other than Sarah Newman, lovely APG boss lady who makes it all happen for the planning community in the UK.

 Many things were discussed, among which Amazon and its freaky recommendation system, choice paralysis and the fact that there is a middle layer of products that are now good enough without being the best.
 We heard the amazing story of the magazine that was not to be, Binnacle (spelling TBD), brother to Monocle, which would only feature “good enough” products rather than just state of the art ones.
 And we all agreed that “middle class secrets” — like the haberdashery offering from John Lewis, was always good business.